 In response to the fact that the basic energy plan will progressively mandate that new dwellings and buildings comply with energy-saving standards by 2020, the Act on the Improvement of Energy Consumption Performance of Buildings (Building Energy Efficiency Act), which sets forth regulatory measures such as measures for mandating compliance with energy-saving standards on the part of buildings above a certain size other than dwellings, and guidance measures such as measures with respect to a program for certifying buildings demonstrating excellent energy-saving performance and a program for indicating energy-saving performance, was promulgated in July 2015.
-The guidance measures went into effect in April 2016.
+The guidance measures went into effect in April 2016 and the regulatory measures went into effect in April 2017.